dneise/try_traitlets_for_ctapipe/README.md

 Well, I made a mistake in the config file, I appended the name of the Application `MyApp`.
 Note  there was no error whatsoever, out application simply used the default values.

-I leave it to the reader to try a few other simply errors, like typos ... try to configure values which do not even exist.
+I leave it to the reader to try a few other simple errors, like typos

+    c.Foo.I = 10

+or try to configure values which do not even exist.

+    c.Foo.Holy_Handgranade = 10

 No problem .. is that what ctapipe wants?